Tracks - Lindeman Pass

 Take the blocked off track after crossing Lawton's creek.
 Follow down and around slope which heads back to the creek.
 Two large cairns can easily be found.
 Turn right and down at these about 30m to another cairn.The mine entrance should then be in sight.
 Following the bench around to the west will bring you to two more entrances.

 Take the stairs to a high ledge with shaley cave.
+Warning: Recent reports say this ledge has colapsed and is very dangerous.
 Around the corner is a rope which assists in a boggy section.
 Follow around the point into the gladstone creek gully.
 The Gladstone Pass track can be found on the western side of Gladstone creek.
 It heads uphill and back towards the creek, not easily seen when walking past.

 Dash's Cave (545 649, 33°43'38.7"S 150°20'55.6"E) is close to the Gladstone Pass turn off.
 In it there is a billy with a logbook.
 When exiting Dash's cave go back the way you entered to the track below rather than by the ledge that leads from it.
 It is named after Charles Lawson Dash (c1887-1958) by Jim Smith c1985 in honour of his involvement with Lindeman Pass.
 In 1913 Dash argued in favour of Katoomba Council completing Lindeman Pass.
 Charles Dash was a local alderman, Mayor and business man.
 Advertised his business by placing a flag on top of Orphan Rock with his name and slogan, Dash & Orphan Rock Stand alone.3